verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Hair blowing and freedom in their brains
 - [ ] Spectacularly fail
 - [ ] In possession of better information
+- [ ] I cleverly have no personal life